 These aggressive plants work by growing and spreading quickly.
 In doing so, they can suppress your vegetable plants in the process.
 There are many methods for weed control in the garden, but we prefer to use non-chemical techniques.

 In this article, we will share a few options for how to keep weeds out of the garden.
 Some require a little more elbow grease than others, so start with the method that works best for your situation.

 When starting from scratch in a new garden bed, stay ahead of the weeds by mulching heavily around your crops.
 There are many different types of mulch that can be used to suppress weeds.

 Types of Garden Mulch:

 - Straw.
 Straw is made up of dried stalks of cereal plants.
 We specifically recommend straw, not hay, for mulching the garden.
-This is because straw should have less seeds that can germinate in your soil.
+This is because straw typically has less seeds that can germinate in your soil.
 Spread a nice, thick layer of straw all around your plants to keep weeds out of the unused garden soil.
-Straw can be bought in bales from local livestock supply stores.
+Straw can be bought in bales from livestock supply stores.

 - Grass clippings.
-If you have a lawn, the grass clippings that you generate from mowing are perhaps the best mulch available.
+If you have a lawn, the grass clippings that you generate from mowing are a free mulching option.
 The clippings can be used fresh or dried as a mulch in the same way as straw.